 There was a metallic whine as DeShawn Wallace pressed his stun gun against the temple of Captain Obvious.
 Zoe expected him to try and talk him around, convince him, but Wallace didn’t hesitate, just fired the gun time after time, one, two, three, four, five times, and on the fifth time, Sanjay finally blinked and stumbled to the side and fell over.

 Before Zoe could react Wallace was standing over Sanjay and firing into his forehead this time, 3 more times, and then the gun clicked empty and wouldn’t shoot any more.
 “Ten shots,” Wallace complained, “I’m supposed to have TEN shots, bitches, TEN on full charge, god damn it!”
-After nearly throwing the gun away in disgust, he holstered his now-useless weapon and vowed to have words with the department.
+After nearly throwing the gun away in disgust, he holstered his now-useless weapon and vowed to have some words with the department.
 By that time Zoe had recovered enough to move and so she rushed over and slid on her knees next to Sanjay’s head.
 “Be careful, Zoe, that’s all I got.
 And it never would have worked except for that Obvious was already in a weakened condition.”
-Wallace thought Zoe should probably get the hell out of there, but he figured she wouldn’t go even if he told her to.
+Wallace thought Zoe should probably get the hell out of there, but he figured she wouldn’t go even if he told her to, and she thought the exact same thing of him.

 “I got it, I understand,” Zoe said.
 Sanjay groaned.
 “Sanjay, listen, it’s me, it’s really me, ok?”